 Professor Paddy Ireland has written on both the historical development of the corporate legal form and on corporate theory, focusing most recently on the relationship between neoliberalism, financialization and corporate governance.
 He is currently exploring the ways in which changes to corporate rights structures might impact on the dynamics and logic of process of contemporary capitalism.
 Amongst other things, he is a member of the Critical Corporation project based at Cass Business School.
-For a link to his contribution to these debates see -
+Watch his contribution to these debates below:

 Dr. Konstantinos Sergakis' research interests are related to Corporate Law, Financial Law and Corporate Governance.
 He is the author of "The Transparency of Listed Companies in EU Law" (Bibliothèque de l'Institut de Recherche Juridique de la Sorbonne- IRJS Éditions, 2013), which was awarded the Special Grant 2011/12 of the Alexander S. Onassis Foundation and the Prix Solennel André Isoré from La Chancellerie des Universités de Paris.
 Focusing on the EU Corporate Finance legal framework (with a special emphasis on UK, French and German Law), this bookhas proposed to institute a new regulation and disclosure framework for listed companies as well as a new innovative system of sanctions.
 He has participated in numerous international conferences and publishes regularly articles in English and French internationally renowned academic journals such as European Company and Financial Law Review and Revue Juridique Thémis.
 He is the editor of a presentation of the latest developments in EU financial law in the Bulletin Joly Bourse, a permanent contributor to the International Review of Financial Services (2014) and Affiliated Scholar of the CDACI of the University of Montréal.

 Labour Law in its wider context is the subject of work by Professor Tonia Novitz, who has written on comparative employment law, international labour standards, and European social policy.
 In collaboration with Dr Alan Bogg (Hertford College, Oxford), she has been engaged in a research project on ‘Voices at Work: Legal Effects on Organisation, Representation and Negotiation'.